gankLei-X/MEMpre/README.md

 cd to the MEMpre fold

-If you want to predict membrane protein type, run:
+If you want to predict membrane protein type, taking the test.fasta as an example, run:

-Output file includes three columns, position, residue type and score.
-The value range of score is [0, 1], with values closer to 1 indicating the site is more likely to be phosphorylated.
+    python predict.py --input_fasta Dataset/test.fasta --output_path output.txt --t5_modal_path .../ProstT5 --model_load_path bestParameter.pt

+The output is the predicted membrane type with the shape of [N, 1], where the N is the number of inputting sequence.

 ## Train For Your own Data

 cd to the MEMpre fold

-If you want to train for membrane protein type　prediction, run:
+If you want to train for membrane protein type prediction, taking the train.fasta as an example, run:

+    python train.py --train_fasta Dataset/train.fasta --train_label Dataset/trainLable.txt --model_save_path bestParameter.pt

+After training, the parameter of model with the best validation accuracy will be saved to the specified bestParameter.pt file.

-## Acknowledge
+# Acknowledge

-Special thanks to the developers of ProstT5 for their groundbreaking work in protein language modeling:　Heinzinger, M., Weissenow, K., Sanchez, J. G., Henkel, A., Mirdita, M., Steinegger, M., & Rost, B.
+Special thanks to the developers of ProstT5 for their groundbreaking work in protein language modeling.

 # Contact